Burlington Route - Colorado & Southern

 C&S No. 631, No. 608

 In Denver, we found that terminal operations were conducted jointly by the Colorado & Southern and the Santa Fe.
 Switching was performed by a group of chunky Consolidations of class B-4R built in the early 1900s.
-They had 56-inch drivers, 22x28-inch cylinders and a boiler pressure of 205 pounds per square inch.
-Some of them, like No. 608 (at right) were lettered for both railroads, while No. 631 (at left) bore only the C&S lettering and the Burlington Route herald.
-Some members of this class of 2-8-0s were not scrapped until 1961, and No. 641 worked the Climax-Leadville branch until October, 1962, becoming the last steam locomotive in regular operation on a Class 1 railroad in the U.S. It, and No. 638, are displayed today in two Colorado locations, but Nos.
+They had 57-inch drivers, 22x28-inch cylinders and a boiler pressure of 200 pounds per square inch, and developed 40,400 pounds of tractive force.
+Some of them, like No. 608 (at right), were lettered for both railroads, while No. 631 (at left) bore only the C&S lettering and the Burlington Route herald.
+No. 641 of this class of 2-8-0s worked the Climax-Leadville branch until October, 1962, becoming the last steam locomotive in regular operation on a Class 1 railroad in the United States.
+It, and No. 638, are displayed today in two Colorado locations, but Nos.
 608 and 631 shown here did not survive.

 C&S No. 902

-As the demand for faster freight traffic grew, 2-10-2s on some railroads were displaced by the new breed of "superpower" locomotives, having a larger firebox supported by a four-wheel trailing truck that enabled them to steam freely at high speed even with a heavy load.
-Too large to be demoted to branch line and local service, many 2-10-2s were retired or rebuilt into other types.
+C&S No. 902 As the demand for faster freight traffic grew, 2-10-2s on some railroads were displaced by the new breed of "superpower" locomotives, having a larger firebox supported by a four-wheel trailing truck that enabled them to steam freely at high speed even with a heavy load.
+The last 2-10-2s built for use in the United States were delivered in 1931.
+Too large to be demoted to branch line and local service, many older 2-10-2s were retired or rebuilt into other types.

-It is one of history's ironies, therefore, that a 2-10-2 like the Colorado & Southern's No. 902 should have been perhaps the last main line steam locomotive in regular service on the Burlington system.
-She is shown here in Denver in August of 1957.
-Much photographed and filmed, she held down the run to Cheyenne until around 1961.
+It is one of history's ironies, therefore, that a 2-10-2 like the Colorado & Southern's No. 902 should have been among the last main line steam locomotives in regular service on the Burlington system.
+She is shown here in Denver on August 14, 1957.
+Much photographed and filmed, she held down the run to Cheyenne for a year or so, and was not scrapped until 1961.
 It is also ironic that, at least until 2006, more 2-10-2s were operating in the world than any other type of steam locomotive.
 The National Railways of China were still building QJ-class 2-10-2s into the 1980s, and a few remain in service on some industrial trackage although they are now gone from main lines.
-What's more, two of the QJs were recently imported into the Midwest and have been operated on the Iowa Interstate Railroad.
-Not bad for a locomotive type considered obsolete in North America for six decades!
+What's more, two of the QJs were imported into the Midwest in 2006 and have been operated on the Iowa Interstate Railroad.
+Not bad for a locomotive type considered obsolete in North America for eight decades.